 Important People Related to the Topic

-- Elisa Villanueva Beard, CEO of Teach for America: Villanueva Beard began her education career as a 1998 corps member of Teach for America, teaching first and second grade bilingual eudcaiton.
+- Elisa Villanueva Beard, CEO of Teach for America: Villanueva Beard began her education career as a 1998 corps member of Teach for America, teaching first and second grade bilingual education.
 After three years in the classroom, she became the leader of the organization’s Rio Grande Vallley region.
 Four years later, in 2005, she became the COO.
 In September 2015 she became the sole CEO of Teach for America.

 - Sue Lehmann is an executive consultant who donated her services to work with Wendy Kopp and her staff in the internal reorganization of Teach for America in 1999.
 Lehmann has been an independent consultant for over 25 years and has worked with such prestigious organizations as American Express Company, Dell Computer, IBM, the John D. and Catherine T. MacArthur Foundation, and the Metropolitan Museum of Art.
 She was the board chair of Teach for America for the latter half of the 1990s and continues to be involved with the organization today.

-- Daniel F. Oscar, Founder and President of The Learning Project was Wendy Kopp's first employee and partner in Teach for America.
+- Daniel F. Oscar, founder and President of The Learning Project: he was Wendy Kopp's first employee and partner in Teach for America.
 He is a fellow alumnus of Princeton University.
 A native of New York City, he spent a year after college teaching English in China and mathematics in Korea.
 He became president of the Teach for America summer school division in 1993, which involved the development and management of six innovative summer schools in Houston, Texas.
 In August 1994, Oscar left Teach for America and founded The Learning Project.

 Related Nonprofit Organizations

 - AmeriCorps is a part of the Corporation for National and Community Service.
-It was created in 1993 and is a network of national service programs that engages over 50,000 people every year to meet intensive service needs in the areas of education, public safety, environment and health.
-Its members serve in more than 2100 nonprofits, public agencies, and faith-based organizations.
+It was created in 1993 and is a network of national service programs that engages over 50,000 people every year to meet intensive service needs in the areas of education, public safety, environment, and health.
+Its members serve in more than 2,100 nonprofits, public agencies, and faith-based organizations.

-- Center for Education Reform "is a national, independent, non-profit advocacy organization founded in 1993 to provide support and guidance to parents and teachers, community and civic groups, policymakers and grassroots leaders, and all who are working to bring fundamental reforms to their schools" (The Center for Education Reform 2003).
+- Center for Education Reform is 'a national, independent, non-profit advocacy organization founded in 1993 to provide support and guidance to parents and teachers, community and civic groups, policymakers and grassroots leaders, and all who are working to bring fundamental reforms to their schools" (The Center for Education Reform 2003).

 - The Knowledge Is Power Program (KIPP) is a charter school model begun in 1994 by two alumni from Teach for America, Mike Feinberg and Dave Levin.
 These college preparatory schools are situated in underserved communities and focus on fostering the education and skills needed to make students competitive candidates for the country's top universities.
 The success of KIPP is based on five principles: high expectations, choice and commitment, more time, power to lead, and focus on results.